mickplouffe/-Course-1A---2D-Galaxy-Space-Shooter2/readme.txt

 Hi!
 There is some change I made.
-Since lot in the course is challenge.
+Since a lot in the course is meant to be a challenge.
 I made some things as mine.

 NOTE: I just saw that the damage visualisation on the Player Ship is not implemanted.
 I will Push it again later.